omonimus1/blog-jade-rubick/content/posts/2021-02-06--demo-driven-development/index.md

 I usually recommend you only do milestone planning, not project planning.
 If you're planning out an entire project, you're investing a lot of time to produce estimates on work you may never get to.

+I've written more extensively about [project plans and risk registries](/project-manager-weekly-rituals/).

 ## Step 6: Create technical plans

 You should have a technical plan for your projects.
 It can be simple.